OpenCoreData/ocdDocumentation/Talks/ICDP/talk.md

 Documents stored in MongoDB (GridFS)

 API in Go with Swagger definitions
-The APIs are still a quickly developing apsect.
+The APIs are still a quickly developing aspect.
 Will use a stable, dev, beta breakdown for them.

 Access to all elements of OCD.
 So external sites can call for